LoxiasCam/bubble_sort/README.md

 ### Usage

-* Run bubbleSort.rb to see how the program sorts differet lists.
+* Run ruby bubble_sort.rb to see how the program sorts differet lists.

 ## Authors